PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 ## Exceptions

-- If your core logic is especially trivial or has limited business value.
+- If your core logic is trivial or has limited business value.

 ## Contributors